 In North Carolina there are 125,000 persons with mental retardation and/or developmental disabilities.
 In Mecklenburg County there are over 16,000 persons with mental retardation and/or developmental disabilities who are served by approximately 40 agencies.

-Individuals with developmental disabilities have a wide range of skills and needs.
+Students will learn how to work with Individuals who have a wide range of developmental disabilities, range of skills and needs.
 The term developmental disability refers to an individual with a mental or physical impairment or a combination of both, who is limited in the ability to function in three or more areas of life such as self-care, receptive and expressive language, learning, mobility, self-direction, independent living and economic self-sufficiency.
 In order to have a defined developmental disability, the disability must occur during the years of development or before age 22.
 Diagnostic labels commonly associated with or included in the term of developmental disabilities are: mental retardation, cerebral palsy, epilepsy, learning disabilities, autism, mental illness, and brain injury.

 Developmental Disabilities Program